asplake/agendashift-open/workshops/core.md

 [![Elaboration image][core_activities__elaboration.image]][elaboration]

-An introduction to hypothesis-based change and other aspects of [Just-in-time Strategy Deployment]:
+An introduction to hypothesis-based change and other aspects of [Right-to-Left Strategy Deployment]:

   * [Changeban] (I): A process of knowledge discovery (optional)
   * Options to experiments